litexlang/litex-official-documents/Tutorial/Appendix_Litex_Is_Turing_Complete.md

 # Appendix: Litex is Turing Complete

 One of the greatest joys of maintaining open-source software is being part of a passionate community.
 Often, people in the community know the language even better than its creator!
-Two community experts have proven that Litex is Turing-complete from two different perspectives, and here are their code examples.
+Some community experts have proven that Litex is Turing-complete from two different perspectives, and here are their code examples.
+Really thanks to their dedication.
+We wish more people can join us to make Litex better.
+Feel free to submit your interesting ideas on [zulip](https://litex.zulipchat.com/join/c4e7foogy6paz2sghjnbujov/)!

 1. Provided by Chenxuan Huang.
 He uses SKI combinator to prove the Turing completeness of Litex.